Practice Makes Perfect! Math On Track

-Storification, as a concept, is a powerful tool that is not only useful to explain concepts, but extremely useful as a pointer during practice and coaching.
-Enhancing the use of this tool in basic math practice will not only improve motivation to use the tools, but also increase the effectiveness of learning.
+Storification, as a concept, is a powerful tool that is not only useful to explain concepts but extremely useful as a pointer during practice and coaching.
+Enhancing the use of this tool in basic math practice will not only improve motivation to use the tools but also increase the effectiveness of learning.

 Another feature of motivated practice is challenging oneself.
 How many times have we seen kids aim to hit a ball just beyond their current reach?
 Incorporating this kind of ability within the tools as well as using this technique during coaching will greatly enhance the experience of the learning journey.

 We believe that practice, which takes place outside of the classroom, should involve a guide/coach to navigate the child through the journey.
 The tool does the heavy lifting, but the coach has the control.
 A partnership between the coach and the toolmaker can help create tools that can be adapted to provide significantly better results than are achieved today.
-We have just started on our journey and look forward to working with the coaches (be it teacher or parent) to realize our dream.
+We have just started on our journey and look forward to working with the coaches (be it a teacher or parent) to realize our dream.